uozuAho/blog/content/blog/20231105_why_is_c_faster_than_csharp.md

 ```

 Changing the signed-ness of variables and the time at which to increment `i`
 made no difference.
-The line `double x = -1.0 + 2.0 * (i & 0x1);` has the same
+The line `double x = -1.0 + 2.0 * (i & 0x1);` produces the
-result on `x` as `x *= -1`, but is important for reasons I'll talk about later.
+same value as `x` as `x *= -1`, but is important for reasons I'll talk about
-First, let's take a look at the machine code that is generated by C and C#.
+later.
+First, let's take a look at the machine code that is generated by C and
+C#.

 # Digging into the machine code

 ## C
-To see C disassembly, we can use a tool called [objdump](https://en.wikipedia.org/wiki/Objdump).
+To see C disassembly, I used a tool called [objdump](https://en.wikipedia.org/wiki/Objdump).
-To make our lives easier, we can bypass Earthly and run `gcc` and `objdump` directly.
+I bypassed Earthly and ran `gcc` and `objdump` directly.
 The [C compilation command in the Earthfile](https://github.com/niklas-heer/speed-comparison/blob/fbe72677a25df85e1bcc6386c6069dd163f04962/Earthfile#L116)
 is: